NVIDIA/workbench-example-agentic-rag/README.md

 ## Get Started

-> Use expandable sections below for details for each mode.

 ### Prerequisites - AI Workbench and an Internet Connection

-> You can run the Agentic RAG app without Workbench, but for this README you need [NVIDIA AI Workbench](https://docs.nvidia.com/ai-workbench/user-guide/latest/installation/overview.html) installed on your laptop.
+> You can run Agentic RAG without Workbench, but for this README requires [NVIDIA AI Workbench](https://docs.nvidia.com/ai-workbench/user-guide/latest/installation/overview.html) installed on your laptop.

-> You must be connected to the internet to run the application because it uses an NVIDIA endpoint for the context creation.
+> You must be connected to the internet because Agentic RAG uses an NVIDIA endpoint for document embedding.

 ### Easy Mode (< 5 minutes if Workbench installed)
 1. Get NVIDIA and Tavily API keys: